denniswiersma/SGBS/docs/ProjectProposal.md

 Accompanying the VCF file are a text file containing only the genotypic data and a log file.

 ## Research question
+How much does remaking Fast-GBS using snakemake benefit the pipeline's performance and ease of use?

 ## Testing